Looking for things to do in Pokhara? The adventure capital of the Nepal is the gateway to the Himalayas.

 3. Hike up to See the World Peace Pagoda

 One of eighty “Peace Pagodas” erected all around in the world in an effort to inspire peace, a hike up to see the World Peace Stupa will do just that.
 The white-washed stupa sits serenely on a hilltop overlooking Phewa Lake and houses four gold statues of Buddha in different states of enlightenment.
 You can either reach the base of the hill by boating across Phewa Lake or traveling through Damside.
-It’s a forty-five minute trek up so don’t think you can rush through the experience.
+It’s a forty-five minute trek up so don’t think you can rush through the experience and also wear shoes with grips as the stone steps have gotten smooth and slippery over time.
 During our ascent, Tim and I were literally stopped in our tracks by two ten-year-old girls who lived on the hillside.
-After helping them with a few chores, we were welcomed into their homes and offered refreshments (aka water and Coca Cola), demonstrating another moment of exceptional Nepalese hospitality.
+After helping them with a few chores, we were welcomed into their homes and offered us some water and coca-cola, demonstrating another moment of exceptional Nepalese hospitality.

 4. Survive White Water Rafting

 As the extreme sport capital of Nepal, you can do almost adventure sport in Pokhara.
 Mountaineering is the most popular since most hiking/trekking routes begin in Pokhara, but there is a surplus of fun to be had!
 (Think: paragliding, mountain biking, ultragliding, and rock climbing.)
-For a day trip, we went white water rafting with Adrenaline Rush Nepal, which also offer canyoning and kayaking packages.
-For $60 USD, we maneuvered 25 kms worth of rapids on the Trisuli River.
-The instructor kept the day lighthearted and action-packed, and even though most of us were beginners, we never felt once out of our comfort zones riding one of the world’s most turbulent rivers.
+For a thrill ride, we booked a full-day white water rafting excursion with Adrenaline Rush Nepal, which also offer canyoning and kayaking packages.
+Wemaneuvered 25 kms worth of rapids on the Trisuli River, the most famous river for said activities situated in between Pokhara and Kathmandu The instructor kept the day lighthearted, safe, and action-packed, and even though most of us were beginners, we never felt once out of our comfort zones riding one of the world’s most turbulent rivers.
+You can also freeshoot the rapids with nothing but your life jacket.

 5. Mountain Bike past Damside